-Won the Military Surgery Class Prize for the best essay submitted from his class on the topic: On the means of preserving the health, and promoting the efficiency, of Soldiers and Seamen, especially in warm climates.1
+Won the Military Surgery Class Prize of the University of Edinburgh (1834–35) for the best essay submitted from his class on the topic: On the means of preserving the health, and promoting the efficiency of Soldiers and Seamen, especially in warm climates.1

 15 May 1835 Staff Assistant Surgeon.

 Malta 3 Aug 1835 Soon after his arrival he was attached to the 7th (Royal Fusiliers).

 June–Oct 1837 Epidemic of Cholera at Malta.